-Action Plan 1: Identify all pending matters in litigation.
+Action Plan 1: Continue to calendar all matters in litigation.

 Action Plan 2: Identify other matters appropriate for calendaring.

 Criminal Justice Division

 The mission of the Criminal Justice Division is to serve as the statewide prosecutorial arm of the Department of the Attorney General, to enforce the laws of the State of Hawaii, to ensure public safety through the just, efficient, and effective administration of justice, and to advocate for the passage of laws that protect the people of Hawaii.